Last updated November 16, 2022

 Phase 1 - Service Initiation & Implementation

-Service Initiation and Implementation focuses on the steps that need to be taken to initiate a project to create a service, manage it through the project lifecycle process and operationalize it for campus.
+This focuses on the needed steps to initiate a project to create a service, manage it through the lifecycle and operationalize it for campus.

 Phase 2 - Service Operations, Review & Continuous Improvement

-Service Operations manages activities required to deliver robust, scalable and stable services.
-Service Review and Continuous Improvement provide ongoing upgrades.
+Service Operations manages activities to deliver robust, scalable, stable services.
+Service Review & Continuous Improvement provide upgrades.